pborenstein/tcoder/examples/randompic/README.md

 - script.js:
     - img element with id 'img'
     - button element with id 'refresh'
-    - event listeners for button with id 'refresh'
+    - event listeners for button with id 'refresh'</span>

-only write valid code for the given filepath and file type, and return only the code. do not add any other explanation, only return valid code for that file type. user=>: We have broken up the program into per-file generation.
+only write valid code for the given filepath and file type, and return only the code. do not add any other explanation, only return valid code for that file type.</span>
+user=>: <span class="filegen_prompt">We have broken up the program into per-file generation.
 Now your job is to generate only the code for the file style.css.
 Make sure to have consistent filenames if you reference other files we are also generating.